Jdondy/hcde-410-final/ProjectBackground.md

 The goal of this project is to create an ML model that will be able to identify and classify "people" with heart disease given certain health states.
 The data analysis portion of this project is to be able to find what attributes contribute the most towards heart disease.
 Visualizations will be made along with the model that gives insight into the distribution of some of the attributes.

-Some example research questions/hypotheses for this project include:
+Some research questions/hypotheses for this project include:
 - What impact do cholesterol levels have on heart disease rates?
-- What do different types of chest pain mean when thinking about heart disease? and
+- What role do different resting blood pressure levels play on heart disease rates?
+- What role can machine learning techniques play in the medical realm?

+and
 - Higher cholesterol levels lead to higher rates of heart disease.
 - Heart disease is more frequent in males rather than females.